danwing/cidfi/draft-wing-cidfi.md

 ## Client Learns Local Network Supports CIDFI {#discovery}

-The client uses one on of the four mechanisms defined in [I-D.wing-cidfi-discovery] to discover CNEs of the networks it is attached to.
+The client uses one on of the four mechanisms defined in {{?I-D.wing-cidfi-discovery}}
+to discover CNEs of the networks it is attached to.

 If the discovery succeeds (i.e., the client concludes that the local